mateowatson/timetracker/README.md

 ### Upload to a server

 Upload the files to your server.
-If you downloaded or cloned the source code following the developer-friendly method mentioned above, be sure not to upload any npm modules directories, .gitignore files, etc.
+If you downloaded or cloned the source code following the developer method mentioned above, be sure not to upload any npm modules directories, .gitignore files, etc.

-The files in `public` need to be served from your web root, or a subdirectory in web root (**subdirectory installation has not been tested at this time**).
+The files in `public` need to be served from your web root, or a subdirectory in web root (subdirectory installation has not been tested at this time).
 This is called `public` or `public_html` on many hosting providers.
-The `protected` directory should be placed one level above the publically acessible web directory.
+The `protected` directory should be placed one level above the publicly accessible web directory.
 If you put it in a directory other than that and/or rename `protected`, you will need to change the require statement in `public/index.php` to match.
 (The name "protected," for what it's worth, comes from the fact that we are [NearlyFreeSpeech.Net](https://www.nearlyfreespeech.net/) (NFSN) fans, and that is the directory they provide to place files protected from web access.)

 When you go to the website in the browser for the first time, it will prompt you to enter your username, password and optional email (if configured in `setup.cfg`), which will be used as the "admin" user, who has the ability to open and close registration, as well as add other users.

 If you want to develop on this project or modify the app, you follow a similar process for local development, but instead of uploading to a server, you would serve the site locally, from the `public` directory.
+As of version 1.1.1, there is a [lando file](https://docs.lando.dev/), which can simplify setting up a local development server.

 ## Built With